Examination is open to patent information professionals globally who meet the requirements for enrolment for the examination. (see FAQs below).

 Anyone fulfilling the requirements from anywhere in the world can register for the exam.
 That is why 5 different time zones have been set up and are available to sit the exam.

 The examination application fee is EURO 100 which is non-refundable.
 Acceptable forms of payment will include bank transfer or credit card (Mastercard or VISA).
-The examination application fee covers the QPIP registration fee for 2021.
+Those who pass the exam will not have to pay the QPIP registration fee for the year in which the exam is held.

 You can find a document with a summary of the questions and answers of the information sessions on 16 December 2020 on the Documentation page under 'Examination', together with the slides that were shown and a recording of the presentation.
 The document is called 'Q&A summary Information Session 2020-12-16'